Exclusive: The NBA Player, the Congressman and the Epstein Files

 he collected people.
 And that's obviously from his diaries and all that.

 It's pretty apparent that he continued to do that all the way to the end.
+So what was it like?

-Thomas McMillan as chairman and CEO of the risk group, but then also elsewhere just with your Landover, Maryland address.
+Thomas McMillan, as chairman and CEO of the risk group, but then also elsewhere just with your Landover, Maryland address.
 What is your reaction when you realize that you're in these papers too?

 Well, I'm not surprised.
 I mean, that address goes back to probably the early 90s.